-Malaria surveillance data, Greece, 2016
+Malaria surveillance data, Greece, 2017

-In 2016, a total of 121 laboratory diagnosed malaria cases were reported to the HCDCP;
+In 2017, a total of one hundred and seven (107) laboratory diagnosed malaria cases were reported to the HCDCP;

-- 111 cases were classified as imported: 91 (82%) cases among immigrants from malaria endemic countries and 20 cases among travelers (returning from Africa).
-Of the 91 cases in immigrants from malaria endemic countries: - 80 were in immigrants from the Indian Subcontinent/ South Asia and 11 from Africa, - 14 cases concerned immigrants visiting friends and relatives at their country of origin, - 18 cases were recorded among immigrants/refugees residing in camps/ reception centers in Aegean islands (and three more in other hosting facilities).

-- Six (6) P. vivax malaria cases were classified as introduced locally acquired, with the following probable places of exposure: - one case from the Municipality of West Ahaia, Regional Unit (RU) of Ahaia ("Achaea"), Region of West Greece (with onset of symptoms in the week 26/2016 (27/06-03/07/2016)), - one case from the Municipality of Andravida-Kyllini, RU of Ileia ("Heleia"), Region of West Greece (with Page | 4 onset of symptoms in the week 29/2016 (18-24/07/2016)), - two cases from the Municipality of Lagadas, RU of Thessaloniki, Region of Central Macedonia (with onset of symptoms in the week 29/2016 (18-24/07/2016)), - one case from the Municipality of Skiathos, RU of Magnesia and Sporades ("Magnisia"), Region of Thessaly (with onset of symptoms in the week 31/2016 (01-07/08/2016)), and - one case from the Municipality of Tempi, RU of Larissa, Region of Thessaly (with onset of symptoms in the week 44/2016 (31/10-06/11/2016)). - Two (2) P. vivax locally acquired cases from the Municipality of Tempi, RU of Larisa, Region of Thessaly, with symptom onset in 2016, were attributed to the previous transmission period in 2015, according to the laboratory and epidemiological investigation.
-It was considered that they were probably infected in the same village where one locally acquired case was recorded in 2015 (and where one more locally acquired case was recorded in 2015). - The case classification for two (2) P. vivax malaria cases was undetermined, since the area and time of their exposure could not be defined, either due to inadequate information or to complex travel history.
+- 100 cases were classified as imported: 85 (85%) cases among immigrants from malaria endemic countries and 15 cases among travelers (returning from Africa).
+Of the 85 cases in immigrants from malaria endemic countries: - 67 were in immigrants from the Indian Subcontinent/ South Asia and 18 from Africa, - 19 cases concerned immigrants visiting friends and relatives at their country of origin, - 8 cases were recorded among immigrants/refugees residing in camps/ reception centers in Aegean islands (and two more in detention centers). - Six (6) P.vivax malaria cases were classified as introduced locally acquired.
+Case investigation of these introduced cases suggested the following probable places of exposure: - one case with probable exposure at the Municipality of West Ahaia, Regional Unit (RU) of Ahaia, Region of West Greece (with onset of symptoms in the week 18/2017 (01-07/05/2017)), - two cases with probable exposure at the Municipality of Andravida-Kyllini, RU of Ileia, Region of Western Greece (with onset of symptoms in the weeks 18/2017 (01-07/05/2017)) and 29/2017 (17-23/07/2017)), - one case with probable exposure at the Municipality of Thiva, RU of Viotia (with onset of symptoms in week 28/2017 (10-16/07/2017)), - one case with probable exposure at the Municipality of Messolonghi, RU of Aitoloakarnania (with onset of symptoms in week 29/2017 (17-23/07/2017)), and - one case with probable exposure at the Municipality of Karditsa, RU of Karditsa (with onset of symptoms in week 44/2017 (30/10- 5/11/2017)). - One sporadic locally acquired P.falciparum case was recorded, with onset of symptoms in week 29/2017 (17-23/07/2017).
+For this particular case the most likely place of exposure was a heath care facility, while from the case investigation it was not possible to define the exact mode of transmission (mosquito vector or nosocomial transmission).
+The particular case is considered a rare sporadic event; a limited number of cases with similar history of exposure has been reported in the literature from European and other countries.